francescoTheSantis/GLEm-Net/README.md

 ## Features
 - **Compatibility**: Works seamlessly with numerical and categorical data.
-- **Optimization**: the model is trained while the subset of most informative features are selected.
+- **Optimization**: the model is trained while the subset of most informative features is selected.
 After the training, the model is able to make predictions using only the selected features subset.

 ## Methodology
 The methodology presented here follows a structured approach for feature selection in neural networks.
 The core steps include: